damianlewis/ansible-role-octobercms/README.md

 octobercms_build_from_installer: yes
 octobercms_installer_path: "{{ octobercms_deploy_path }}"
 ```
-Installing OctoberCMS using the native installer.
+Installing October using the native installer.
 - `octobercms_build_from_installer:boolean` - Set this to true and `octobercms_build_from_composer` to false to install using the native installer.
-- `octobercms_installer_path:string` - Specifies where OctoberCMS will be installed.
+- `octobercms_installer_path:string` - Specifies where October will be installed.

 ```yaml
 octobercms_build_from_composer: no